 The Relationship between two Nodes dictates which traffic is accelerated by a remote Node.
 This is done by linking one of the pre-configured services (see Section 4.1: Service List) to a remote Node.
 The remote Node will then recognise any traffic that matches the service and accelerate it.

 Prerequisites

-In order to establish an acceleration link you must have the following:
+In order to establish an acceleration link you must have an officially supported appliance or application which PORTrockIT has been verified to accelerate.